Can You Day Trade With Daily Bars Strategies and Backtesting

 In our opinion, most of the price action is just randomness and noise.
 The more you stare at the screen(s), the more likely you are to do discretionary trades.
 In trading and investing, this is called behavioral mistakes.
 For example, one of the most common biases is the overconfidence bias that comes after a series of wins and gains.

-One of the most important factors in becoming a profitable day trader is to be systematic.
+Being systematic is one of the most important factors in becoming a profitable day trader.
 But the more noise you have, the more difficult it gets.
 Trading should be “simple”!

 Less movement after the open and the close